 In partnership with Allegheny County Department of Human Services, SHIM also provided Emergency Rent Relief funds to neighbors facing housing instabilities.
 Thanks to the comprehensive nature of SHIM’s holistic programs, hundreds of households received funding to help them safely stay in their homes and keep their lights on.

 SHIM serves 1,300 individuals with case management and financial assistance each year.
 During the pandemic, call volume increased 80%, and SHIM hired two additional staff members to assist the growing number of neighbors seeking help.
 As South Hills residents begin to recover from economic hardship caused by the pandemic, SHIM remains committed to helping neighbors navigate resources to get them back on their feet.

-Last year SHIM distributed $50,598 in COVID-19 relief funding to 61 individuals.
-SHIM also facilitated the distribution of $92,228 in financial assistance to over 300 neighbors through Client Assistance Program (CAP), Alcosan, and the Dollar Energy fund.
+Last year SHIM distributed $107,724 in utility assistance benefitting an estimated 1,000 neighbors through Client Assistance Program (CAP), Alcosan, and the Dollar Energy fund.

 SHIM envisions a community where everyone has the opportunity to thrive.

 Comprehensive programs that address employment, transportation, and financial literacy empower neighbors to become self-sufficient.